It’s Called A Reading For A Good Reason

 Keep studying.
 Rock on.

-My name is Magus (aka Kevin Trent Boswell) and I call myself a Conjure Coach.
+My name is Magus (aka Kevin Trent Boswell) and I am a Conjure Coach.
 I help people get the ideas and skills they need to get to where they are trying to go.
-A also do a little bit of juju behind the scenes to give them an extra push.
+I also do a little bit of juju behind the scenes to give them an extra push.